Independent investigation into terror suspect’s prison escape to take place

 An independent investigation will take place following the prison escape of a former soldier accused of terrorism, the Justice Secretary has said.

-Daniel Abed Khalife, 21, went missing in his cook’s uniform from HMP Wandsworth on Wednesday, prompting extra security checks at major transport hubs.
+Daniel Abed Khalife, 21, who according to reports is accused of gathering information for Iran, went missing in his cook’s uniform from HMP Wandsworth on Wednesday, prompting extra security checks at major transport hubs.

 Chief Inspector of Prisons, Charlie Taylor, told the PA news agency staff shortages are “the source of many problems” at the prison, adding: “Something obviously went wrong in terms of security, and that will come out over time.”